 A shareholders’ agreement is an agreement between shareholders in a company where they agree how the business of the company will be conducted and how the company will be managed.
 A shareholders’ agreement expands on the company’s constitution or the replaceable rules (whichever is applicable to the company).

-Some matters that you may want to consider when entering into a business with someone else are:
+Some matters that you may want to consider when entering into a shareholders agreement are:

-- what are you going to do if the business needs more money?
+- what are you going to do if the company needs more money?

 - what happens if one of the shareholders dies unexpectedly?

 - what happens if the shareholders have a falling out or if one leaves and sets up in competition to the company?

 - what happens if you see an opportunity to expand the business but the other shareholders don’t want to or can’t afford to?

 It is an enforceable contract between owners of a business or jointly held asset dealing with the transfer of ownership in and control of that business or jointly held asset.

 Do I need a Buy Sell agreement?

 IF in your own name, or that of a Company or Trust, you hold with other parties an interest in a business or jointly held asset